Deriving The Bekenstein-Hawking entropy by Statistical Mechanics and Quantization of Non-Commuting Space

-The study of black body radiation thermodynamics by Plank, Einstein, and Boltzmann in the late nineteenth and early twentieth centuries led to the formulation of quantum mechanics.
-Furthermore, at the same time, Einstein formulated the special and general relativity.
-Although, both of these theories had many achievements but, when we want to combine the two theories to have a unique theory to describe the world, we get a series of mathematical inconsistencies.
-Historical experience tells us, maybe thermodynamics can solve this problem.
-The relation between gravity and thermodynamics of gravitational systems was introduced by Hawking, Bekenstein, and others between the years of 1972 and 1985 in a series of papers \cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17}.
-And in another case, Jacobson tried to derive Einstein's equations of gravity from the proportionality of entropy and horizon area together with the Clausius equation \cite{18}.
-Or in 2011 Verlinde derived the Einstein and Newton equation of gravity from the concept of entropic force \cite{19}.
-Besides, in the past few decades, many people have tried to solve mathematical inconsistencies in other ways, and many theories have been developed to solve this problem.
+Studying the black body radiation thermodynamics by Planck, Einstein, Boltzmann and others led to the formulation of quantum mechanics. and beside that, Einstein formulated the special and general relativity.
+Although, both of these theories have had many achievements but when we want to combine the two theories to have a unique theory to describing the world, we get a series of mathematical inconsistencies.
+Historical experiences tell maybe thermodynamics helps us to solve this problem.
+The relation between gravity and thermodynamics of gravitational systems was introduced by Hawking, Bekenstein and others between 1972 and 1985 in series of papers \cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17}.
+In another case, Jacobson tried to derive Einstein's equations of gravity from the proportionality of entropy and horizon area and by using the Clausius equation \cite{18} or in 2011 Verlinde derived the Einstein's and Newton's equations of gravity from the concept of entropic force \cite{19}.
+Besides, in the past few decades many people have tried to solve that mathematical inconsistencies by other ways, and many theories have been developed to solve this problem.
 Two of the most successful of these theories are string theory and loop quantum gravity.
-Also, the holographic principle was presented by Hooft \cite{20} and Susskind \cite{21}, Paved the way for a series of advanced studies on gravity and other forces, for example With the Maldacena work in 1998\cite{22}, theoretical physics has experienced a major change.
-In addition to the work done to understand the nature of gravity, many people also tried to understand the origin of the black hole entropy.
-For example, In 1996 Rovelli tried to obtain the Bekenstein-Hawking entropy by using loop quantum gravity, and The equation that was obtained for the entropy of black holes was only different in one coefficient from Bekenstein-Hawking entropy \cite{23} (In addition to Rovelli 's paper, several papers have been written about the relationship between quantum gravity and black hole entropy) \cite{24,25,26}.
+Also, the holographic principle was presented by Hooft \cite{20} and Susskind \cite{21} paved the way for a series of advanced studies on gravity and other fundamental forces, for example by the Maldacena work in 1998,\cite{22}, theoretical physics has experienced a major change.
+In addition to the works have been done to understanding the nature of gravity, many people also tried to understand the origin of the black hole entropy.
+For example, In 1996 Rovelli tried to obtain the Bekenstein-Hawking entropy by using loop quantum gravity. and finaly, The equation that was obtained by him about the entropy of black holes was only different in one coefficient than Bekenstein-Hawking entropy \cite{23} (In addition to Rovelli 's paper, several papers have been written about the relationship between quantum gravity and black hole entropy) \cite{24,25,26}.
 Along with Rovelli, in 1996 Vafa and Strominger attempted to obtain the Bekenstein-Hawking entropy by using a model of string theory \cite{27}.
-Apart from the work has been done to understand the nature of the entropy of black holes, in this paper we want to know how to obtain black hole entropy by quantization of space.
-To do this by following the procedure provided in reference\cite{28}.
-We can get the area of space quantas, with the help of the operator of creation and annihilation and assuming that our two-dimensional space is Non-Commuting.
+Apart from the work has been done to understanding the nature of the black hole entropy in this paper, we want to know how to obtain black hole entropy by quantization of space.
+To do this, just by following the procedure provided in reference\cite{28}.
+We can get the area eigenvalues of space quantas, by the help of the operators of creation and annihilation, and assuming that our two-dimensional space is Non-Commuting